 February 16th through 19th was NJPW’s first major tour of Australia entitled Fallout Down Under.
 On February 23 and 24, NJPW hosted ROH for a pair of shows called Honor Rising: Japan.
 March 1st through March 4th was a tour entitled the Anniversary series.
 This led up to the NJPW’s 46th Anniversary Show on March 6th.
 There the team of El Desperado and Yoshinobu Kanemura, representing Suzuki-gun, won the IWGP Junior Heavyweight Tag Team titles from Roppongi 3K.
 Up next is one of the major tournaments in NJPW, the New Japan Cup.

 The tournament took place across a tour spanning March 9th to March 21st.
 As is the case with all NJPW tournaments, it was sprinkled with many great matches.
-Eventually, Zack Sabre, Jr. who took home the New Japan Cup for Suzuki-gun.
+Eventually, Zack Sabre, Jr. took home the New Japan Cup for Suzuki-gun.
 All New Japan Cup winners are entitled to a title shot against either the IWGP Heavyweight, Intercontinental or NEVER Openweight Championships.
 The winner gets to choose which champion to face.

 On March 25th, NJPW held its first show for 2018 in the United States.
 This one was called Strong Style Evolved and took place in Long Beach, CA. On March 29th and March 30th, a pair of shows called Road to Sakura Genesis 2018 were held.
 Sakura Genesis 2018 took place on April 1st and this is where Zack Sabre, Jr. cashed in his New Japan Cup prize.
 He challenged Kazuchika Okada for the IWGP Heavyweight Championship.
 Even though it was a great showing for ZSJ, he was not successful in his conquest attempt.

 During this break in NJPW shows, the leadership of Bullet Club was decided at a Ring of Honor event during WrestleMania weekend.
 Cody defeated Kenny Omega, seemingly reuniting the group.
 Despite this, Bad Luck Fale, Tama Tonga, and Tonga Loa kept their distance.
 After the break, the next tour would begin on April 14th, the Road to Wrestling Dontaku.
 The full tour would last until May 1st.
 The show on April 29th, called NJPW Wrestling Hinokuni saw a title change.
-Tetsuya Naito, famed leader of Los Ingobernables de Japon, dethroned Suzuki for the IWGP Intercontinental Championship.
+Tetsuya Naito, the famed leader of Los Ingobernables de Japon, dethroned Suzuki for the IWGP Intercontinental Championship.

 On night one of Wrestling Dontaku, which took place on May 3rd, we saw Bullet Club versus Bullet Club.
 The team of Marty Scurll and the Young Bucks defeated Bad Luck Fale, Tama Tonga and Tonga Loa for the NEVER Openweight 6-Man Tag Team Championship.
 On May 4th, Tama Tonga introduced a new member for Bullet Club, Taiji Ishimori.
 Also on the May 4th show, Chris Jericho again attacked Naito.
 The next NJPW event was held on May 6th, called New Japan Road.
 On May 9th and 11th, NJPW wrestlers participated in the NJPW/ROH War of the Worlds 2018 with shows in the US and Canada.